3 Simple Steps to Coaching Packages That Sell & Prices That Reach Your Money Goals

 When you’re calculating your business expenses, I want you to set aside some time to really reflect on this.
 Sit down and go through all of your expenses.
-If you have a money coach or a financial advisor, maybe they can help you with this.

 Here’s a few ideas of things you’ll want to make note of:

 - Any subscription fees that you pay monthly or annually